lsst-dm/dmtn-220/index.rst

 ----------------------

 .. note::
-   This feature is tracked as `DM-13362 <https://jira.lsstcorp.org/browse/DM-13362`__ in Jira.
+   This feature is tracked as `DM-13362 <https://jira.lsstcorp.org/browse/DM-13362>`__ in Jira.
-   It is also closely related to the subject `DMTN-203 <https://dmtn-203.lsst.io/v/index.html>`__ (which hasn't yet been written).
+   It is also closely related to the subject of DMTN-203 :cite:`DMTN-203` (which hasn't yet been written).

 This feature implements a new concrete `Datastore`, which would use the registry's "opaque table" mechanism to store dataset contents entirely within the registry database.
 During batch execution, these records would be exported to the `QuantumGraph` when their datasets are needed as inputs, and they would initially be written to per-quantum files that would need to be merged prior to upload into the registry database.